HEWERS89/BB_Gym/README.md

 * Additionally, I need to easily navigate my way around the website to access the details i need.
 Access to social media and contact details.

-* I would also need to easily find what classes are on offer and what times, to be able to book around my schedule.

 * Furthermore, I would want the site to show the organisation is trustworthly and worth visiting for a membership.